2013–14 KF Tirana season: October

 Tirana had a 1–0 home win over Kastrioti Krujë with Semedo scoring in the 9th minute.
 In the first capital derby after five years, Tirana slumped into a 0–1 loss to Partizani after a howler from young goalkeeper Çaka which brought their only goal.
 This loss dropped the team to 10th place in the relegation zone.
 Due to performances, the club decided to reduce their roster and effectively halve the cost of players' salaries.
 Defender Roland Peqini suffered a major knee injury which required surgery hours before the league match versus Partizani; his recovery would take more than five months.
 Tirana bounced back and won round 8 against Bylis Ballsh, with a winning goal by Semedo.
 Forward Vedran Gerc was replaced after 45 minutes following his poor performance; he had a debate with donor Ndriçim Babasi.
 After the debate ended, Gerc punched through the dressing room glass, slicing his veins.
 He underwent surgery and remained sidelined for two months.

-Tirana begun their Albanian Cup campaign by playing Albpetrol on 23 October.
+Tirana began their Albanian Cup campaign by playing Albpetrol on 23 October.
 The team suffered an unexpected 0–1 away loss which resulted in the dismissal of manager Dede.
-Third choice goalkeeper Bledar Vashaku left the team after not getting paid at the club; he hadn't played a single field.
+Third choice goalkeeper Bledar Vashaku left the team after not getting paid at the club; he hadn't played a single minute.
 Manager Dede was replaced by Alpin Gallo.
 On 27 July, he signed a monthly contract.
 His first match in charge was a 0–1 away loss to Besa Kavajë.